Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 That’s the question that needs to be asked as Simon & Schuster (S&S) links with Author Solutions (AS) to run their new self-publishing service, Archway.

-And same question to Penguin-Pearson, who kicked off this sorry trend with their purchase of AS for $116m earlier this year.
-And to any other trade publisher thinking of emulating their lead.
+And same question to Penguin-Pearson, who kicked off this trend with their purchase of AS for $116m earlier this year, and who contrary to our hopes at the time, show no interest in cleaning up the practices there.

 Author Solutions is, of course, the controversial company widely distrusted by savvy self-publishers for its exorbitant and problematic service provision, under a variety of names — AuthorHouse, Xlibris, iUniverse, and Trafford.